Isle RISC-V CPU

 - palette.s - load a palette into clut and display each colour

-To change the software loaded at design time, amend FILE_SOFT in your dev board's top_ch05.v file.
-Ensure you use a compiled .mem file.
+To change the software loaded at design time, amend FILE_SOFT in your dev board's top_ch05.v.
+You need to reference the compiled .mem file.

 The CPU and memory map aren't in their full form, so I've stuck to simple examples that fit in a few lines of assembler.
 In the following chapters, we'll develop our software library and tackle more interesting examples when the hardware is nearer its final form.

-There's a separate Chapter 5 software page that exploring each example in detail.
+There's a separate chapter 5 software page that explores the examples in more detail.

 Compiling Software

-All the software examples in this chapter are available pre-compiled in the Isle repo.
-If you'd like to compile the software yourself, read the software build guide.
+The software examples are available pre-compiled in the Isle repo.
+If you'd like to compile them yourself or write your own, read the Software Build Guide.

 CPU Talking